Create an authentic pioneer day and bring in the chimes for teaching To Be a Pioneer in your singing time lesson plan!

 I purchased them without tags so I am in the process of labeling them.
 I wanted my own tag so they would match all my handbell charts…

-You can print my Tag document HERE.
+You can print my Tag document using the access button at the bottom of this post.
 I simply printed the document on card stock, laminated it and cut the circles out.
 Then I punched holes, cut small slits (see below), put them on the strings and taped the slits shut…

 I’ll quickly discuss how pioneers and their children did lots of singing.
 Music brought joy into their lives that would otherwise be very monotonous and dull.
 Just like pioneers, we can also bring joy into our own lives through music!